 Likely location a College Township mall

 Two years ago, Lubert was part of Nittany Gaming LLC.
 The company had an option to lease a former department store in the struggling Nittany Mall in College Township.

 Just this year, seven businesses in the mall closed, while others relocated.
 A closed Macy’s store seems the likely location for the mini-casino.

 The mall is at the intersections of Route 150 and Route 26, one mile off the I-99 corridor, the major highway in the area.

 Lubert must pay the bid price to PA within two business days.
 Then he has up to six months to apply for the Category 4 Slot Machine License.
 A message for Lubert left with his assistant was not immediately returned.

 As a mini-casino, the planned facility can contain up to 750 slot machines.

 Lubert could also petition to initially operate up to 30 table games for an additional fee of $2.5 million.
 An additional 10 table games can operate after a year.

-This should bring the auction of mini-casinos to a close.
+This should bring the auction of PA mini-casino licenses to a close.

 The mini license Lubert bid on became available when Mount Airy Casino was denied a license by the PGCB last November.